SaChiaChe/CART-Decision-Tree-Random-Forest/README.md

 ### RandomForest.py

-Aggregate 30000 fully grown CART decision trees, trained with bagging 0.8 of the training data.
+Aggregate 30000 fully grown CART decision trees, each trained with bagging 0.8 of the training data.

 ## Built With